luniefae/ink-site/stories/ace-of-hollow-stars/story.md

 suit: spades
 series: All In
 part: 1
-summary: Placeholder series opener — read before Stoneheart.
+summary: Placeholder series opener; read before Stoneheart.
 ---

 A completed story example, now part one of a series.